-While we do not offer an opt-out for cookies, your browsers may give you control over cookies used on your computer or mobile devise.
+While we do not offer an opt-out for cookies, your browsers may give you control over cookies used on your computer or mobile device.
 You can generally set your browser to alert you when a cookie is being used, which will give you a chance to accept or reject the cookie.
 You may also be able to set your browser to refuse all cookies, or accept only cookies returned to the originating servers.
 You can generally disable the cookie feature in your browser without affecting your ability to access our website, except in some cases where cookies are used as an essential security feature necessary for completing transactions.

 Embedded URLs and Pixel Technologies

 In some cases, we may use a tracking technique that employs embedded URLs to allow use of our website without cookies.
 Embedded URLs allow limited information to follow users as they navigate the site, but is not associated with personal information and is not used beyond the session.
 We may also use embedded pixel technologies on selected pages for the purposes of identifying unique user visits to our website, as opposed to aggregate hits, and to identify the pages viewed.
 Or, we may also use embedded pixel technologies to determine whether the recipient of an e-mail has opened a particular message.
 Although this information will not generally include personal data, we may re-associate the information with personally identifiable information.